Updated: Nov 29

 Psilocybin has been used for centuries in various spiritual and religious practices.
 Its ability to alter consciousness and promote feelings of transcendence, connection, and understanding has made it a powerful aid throughout history.
 There are 9000 year old cave depictions of magic mushroom eating shamans.

-While many have been aware of psilocybin's ability to open one up to a greater depth of spirituality, it's more recent scientific research that has begun to shed light on the mechanisms by which psilocybin produces its spiritual effects.
+While many have been aware of psilocybin's ability to open one up to a greater depth of spirituality, it's more recent scientific research on psilocybin that has begun to shed light on the mechanisms by which psilocybin produces its spiritual effects.
 Studies have shown that psilocybin can lead to changes in the activity and connectivity of brain regions associated with self-referential thinking and the sense of self.
 This can result in a "dissolution" of the ego, or the sense of self, and a feeling of unity and interconnectedness with the world around us.

 Psilocybin has also been found to increase activity in the default mode network (DMN), a network of brain regions that is active when the mind is at rest and not focused on the external world.
 The DMN is associated with self-referential thinking, the sense of self, and the creation of a narrative of the self.
 The increase in activity in the DMN that is caused by psilocybin can lead to a feeling of transcendence, in which the individual experiences a sense of oneness and interconnectedness with the world.